Aerial Photography - State Sources

 - Historic air photos: View or download historic air photos

 website.
-Two majors sources are 1938-39 U.S. Department of Agriculture
+Two major sources are 1938-39 U.S. Department of Agriculture

 support production of USGS 1:24,000-scale maps.
 There are also some